Financial advisers are devising playbooks for top U.S. earners to help them minimize the effects of various higher taxes taking effect in 2013.

 High earners may curtail their donations or consider the mortgage-interest deduction when deciding how much of a loan to take, if the limits make their interest payments less valuable for tax purposes, he said.
 Some homeowners may choose to restructure their mortgages through refinancing, he said.

 For top earners with investments there’s a renewed focus on tax efficiency because of higher rates, said Mitchell Drossman, national director of wealth planning strategies for U.S. Trust, a unit of Bank of America Corp.
-(BAC)
+(BAC:US)

 “Part of it is asset allocation and part of it is asset location,” he said.

 Long-term capital gains, or those on investments held more than a year, still receive preferential tax treatment though Congress raised the top rate to 20 percent from 15 percent in the budget deal.